History of the Friends of the Oro Valley Public Library

 History of the Book Shoppes

 In the beginning there were books: used books with nowhere to go and no one who cared.
-Friends of the Oro Valley library Book Operations began with a cart on wheels and just a box to pay in an lion your honor system”.
+Friends of the Oro Valley library Book Operations began with a cart on wheels and a cash box for honor system payments.
 There were 10 volunteers, and unsold books were kept in an unheated, unused part of the new library.

-Friends of OV library Book Operations has grown in the past 10 years.
-It now has a Director of Book Operations, over 100 volunteers, 2 book shops, and robust internet sales.
-There is secure inventory space for nearly 700 listed books as well as 2 computer stations.
-There are 2 semi-annual book sales with sorting and storage space for over 20,000 books.
-It is now a big business.
+Friends of OV library Book Operations has grown enormously in the past 23 years.
+We now have a Director of Book Operations, over 100 volunteers, two book shops, and robust internet sales through Amazon.com.
+There is secure inventory space for nearly 700 listed books.
+There are two semi-annual book sales with sorting and storage space for over 20,000 books.

 Each time a change has been needed, committees of volunteers have carefully gathered ideas, considered alternatives, options, and costs.
-The mission of Book Operations has always been to support the OV library with additional fund and services, and to be resource to the community.
+The mission of Book Operations has always been to support the OV library with additional funds and services, and to be a resource to the community.

 When space was available in the library there were few expenses.
-As additional spaces were needed, committees looked for outside spaces with low costs.
+As additional spaces were needed, committees looked for affordable outside spaces.
 Unused space in the library itself was used until the area was completed for the library.
 A library supporter provided an unused house, at nominal rent plus utilities.
-When this house was no longer available space was leased at Canada Crossroads for sorting, storing and providing another smaller Book Shoppe.
+When this house was no longer available space was leased at Canada Crossroads for sorting, storing and another Book Shop.
+Book Shoppe Two is now extremely popular!